Melissa Spitz photographs her mother’s struggles with mental illness

 Spitz believes that on the whole though, the series has been useful and freeing for both herself and her mum.
 “My brother thinks it’s the only thing we can do to rise above it all,” she explains.
 The outpouring of support and the questions she receives from people on Instagram prove that community can be a much-needed and often underestimated lifeline.
 “Finding this community has saved my life,” says Spitz.

-Do you want to be part of the movement?
 Together, we will create a Portrait of Humanity.